corda/corda/docs/source/serialization-enum-evolution.rst

    .. sourcecode:: kotlin

         // The original version of the class.
-Will deserialise
+Will deserialize: -
         //   A -> A
         //   B -> B
         //   C -> C